node-frankfurt/proposals/CODE_OF_CONDUCT.md

 Node.js Frankfurt is dedicated to providing a harassment-free meetup experience for everyone.
 We do not tolerate harassment of meetup participants in any form.
 Participants violating these rules may be sanctioned or expelled from the meetup at the discretion of the organisers.

-This code of conduct applies to attendees, speakers, and organisers at the monthly meetups and in related social events.
-This includes slide decks and listings on the job board.
+This code of conduct applies to attendees, speakers, and organisers at the meetups and in related social events.
+This includes slide decks and listings on job boards.

 ## Unacceptable Behaviour